wagner-nils/give-me-five-beers/Readme.md

 ## UX

-User can will configure a time to indicate "morning" and "evening", for now I have hardcoded to 18:00.
+User can configure a _beer time_ to indicate "morning" and "evening", the default is 18:00.
+If the user leaves the app at any stage, it should show the same when the user come sback.

 ### In the morning

 - User can add todo.

+#### Stages:

 #### There is added todo: